-- in UC 1 the ALF-C targets to maximise self-consumption of the energy community. - in UC 2 Maintain a non-zero value defined for the power exchange at the grid connection point - in UC 3 & 4 enable energy supply and export of generation excess in bulk
+- in UC 1 the ALF-C targets to maximise self-consumption of local generated energy from renewables within a community. - in UC 2 implements a coordination scheme for the fulfilment of flex request, e.g., to maintain a requested a non-zero power exchange at the MV/LV grid connection point. - in UC 3 & 4 enable energy supply in bulk in advance and delayed export of generation surplus

-The ALF-C will be fully integrated into the Platone Open framework and builds a link between the Energy Community EMS and external parties such as DSO, TSO or market players.
-The ALF-C will provide an interface to the LEC Energy Management System (EMS) that will enable the synchronization and coordination of flexibility activation with centralised grid management mechanisms of DSOs or TSOs or external flexibility or wholesale-markets.
+The ALF-C will be fully integrated into the Platone Open framework and builds a link between the Energy Community Energy Management System (EMS) and external parties such as DSO, TSO or market players.
+The ALF-C will provide an interface to the LEC EMS that will enable the synchronization and coordination of flexibility activation with centralised grid management mechanisms of DSOs or TSOs or external flexibility or wholesale-markets.
 Relevant algorithms, such as balancing, forecasting and optimization, are provided by RWTH Aachen with the Platone DSO Technical Platform.

-Figure 9: ALF-C within the Platone framework
+Figure 11 illustrates the ALF-C within the Platone framework.

-The ALF-C is an EMS which aims for two types of target groups.
+The ALF-C is an EMS, which aims at addressing two types of target groups.

-First, the ALF-C is a system for DSOs that are in need of a software to deploy advanced services to increase observability and automated balancing with direct control of a large number of small-scale flexible assets without direct integration into a centralized grid SCADA/ADMS.
-The system is able to provide close real-time information about the grid status, available flexibility (Power, Storage Capacity) and forecast of generation consumption and total power demand.
+First, the ALF-C is a system for system operators that require decentral EMS to deploy advanced services to increase observability and automated balancing with direct control of a large number of distributed small-scale flexible assets without direct integration into a centralized grid SCADA/ADMS.
+The system is able to provide soft real-time information about the grid status, available flexibility (Power, Storage Capacity) and forecast of generation consumption and total power demand.
 The ALF-C serves as a decentral SCADA/ADMS that is able to synchronize with the centralized EMS of DSOs, TSOs or markets in order to coordinate the activation of flexibility.
-The system is able to operate in a private-cloud, but has potential to be operated on-premises, e.g. locate in a secondary substation as an edge-computing instance.
+The system is able to operate in a private-cloud, but has potential to be operated on-premises, e.g., in a secondary substation as an edge-computing instance.
 Also, the system is constructed in such a way that the different modules in the ALF-C do not necessarily need to be located in one hardware or software location, creating a flexible system in which additional services or additional modules can be easily integrated.